Mediterranean Baked Parmesan Zucchini Fries

 • Dried Oregano or Herbs: Dried oregano or your favorite dried herbs add depth and complexity to the fries.
 They provide a savory, earthy flavor.

-• Eggs: Eggs serve as the binding agent in the recipe.
+• Eggs: Eggs are the recipe’s binding agent.
 They help the breadcrumb mixture adhere to the zucchini.

 • Breadcrumbs and Flour: Breadcrumbs create a crispy coating for the zucchini fries, while flour helps them adhere to the zucchini and form a crunchy texture when baked.